Frequently Asked Questions

 - Are there ethical concerns with your approach?

-Yes.
-We are very concerned about equity and access.
-Most IVF right now is still paid for directly by patients, and about 90% of people who need help getting pregnant can’t afford it.
-Although we believe that using our test will save families money across their IVF journey, it will initially provide benefits to an already privileged group of future parents.
+We believe the most important challenge in the long term is equity and access, commonly referred to as distributive justice.
+Most IVF right now is still paid for directly by patients, and because of the cost and burden, about 80% of people who need help getting pregnant cannot afford it.
+Although we believe that using our test will save families money throughout their IVF journey, it will initially provide benefits to an already privileged group of people.

 - Who owns the data?
 Will you sell it?
 How do you keep it safe?